 Alvin Sanders (PhD, Miami) is the president and CEO of World Impact.
 He previously served as a pastor, church planter, and denominational leader for the Evangelical Free Church of America, leading its All People Initiative.
 Sanders earned a BA in biblical studies from Cincinnati Christian University, an MA in religion and urban ministry from Trinity Evangelical Divinity School, and a PhD in educational leadership from Miami University.
 He and his family live in Cincinnati.

-Ebony S. Small is the vice president of multiplication at PULSE.
+Ebony S. Small is the vice president of global ministries at Pulse Outreach, a ministry committed to make Jesus known.
 She was formerly director of Movement Day Expressions with movement.org, where she was dedicated to catalyzing leaders to affect cities across the globe.
-She was selected as a Lausanne Younger Leader in 2016.
-Ebony also serves as an associate pastor at Bethel Gospel Assembly in New York City.
+She is the author of The Leader in You and president of Transforming Leaders Consulting.
+Ebony was appointed co-catalyst for cities with The Lausanne Movement and she served as a mentor for the Lausanne Movement's Younger Leaders Generation initiative.
+She has served as an associate pastor at Bethel Gospel Assembly in Harlem, New York City.

 Chloe T. Sun (PhD, Fuller Theological Seminary) is professor of Old Testament and academic dean at Logos Evangelical Seminary and has published books in Chinese and English, including The Ethics of Violence in the Story of Aqhat, Love Already but Not Yet: A Commentary on the Song of Songs and Attempt Great Things for God: Theological Education in Diaspora.